 Renovation began on October 27, 2003.
 Demolition of the interior and excavation were done so the addition foundation could be poured.
 While such old buildings seem to reveal surprises as we uncovered more of its skeleton, a pleasant surprise was the uncovering of the old wood ceiling in the north downstairs.
 This ceiling displays old paint in rather good condition with primitive stenciling on it and can be viewed at the library.

 After a myriad of renovation set-backs, the move into the building was made in December, 2009 with the work of many volunteers and staff.
 The Lions Club, Argos Volunteer Firemen as well as many local patrons, friends, and staff (past and present) helped move the materials and furniture.
 The library opened for it’s first day of business at 142 N Michigan Street on January 05, 2010.

 Argos Public Library serves both Green and Walnut townships which includes the town of Argos.
-According to the 2010 Census, we have a total of 3850 patrons, 1103 in Green Township, and 2747 in Argos and Walnut Townships.

 We love our customers, so feel free to visit during normal business hours.

 142 North Michigan Street, Argos, Indiana 46501, United States

 10:00 am – 06:00 pm